 Architecture rules

-Public landing pages, search, checkout, and authenticated dashboards usually live under different constraints.
-One global rendering mode is rarely optimal for every route.
+A landing page, search, checkout, and signed-in dashboard operate under different constraints.
+One global rendering mode is rarely optimal for every route class.

-Mismatch between server HTML and the client tree often appears only in production conditions: timezone, locale, feature flags, AB tests, and late-arriving data.
+Mismatch between server HTML and the client tree often appears only in real conditions: timezone, locale, feature flags, A/B tests, and late-arriving data.

 Personalization breaks cheap HTML caching first